Together We Can Make a Difference

 Kerrie Seagrave - Member Support Co-ordinator

 She has been part of the PODS Team since June 2017, where she started as PODS Administration Co-ordinator.
-In May 2021, I took on the role of PODS Member Support Co-ordinator and she now looks after the Befriending Scheme and a lovely team of Befrienders as well as looking after the members database, producing the newsletters and weekly E bulletins amongst other tasks, she has also recently qualified as a counsellor.
+In May 2021, I took on the role of PODS Member Support Co-ordinator and she now looks after the Befriending Scheme and a lovely team of Befrienders as well as looking after the members database, producing the newsletters and weekly E bulletins amongst other tasks, she is also qualified as a counsellor and delivers 1-1 support.

 Being part of the PODS team is extremely important to her, as she knows from personal experience just how much being a member of PODS and accessing the Befriending Scheme can help a parent.
 She became a member of PODS in January 2014, following attending a PODS Family Group, she felt very alone and isolated, as she and her family had recently moved to Telford and didn’t have any family or friends in the area.
 This soon changed and she felt very supported by PODS.